Bash-it/bash-it/README.md

 **NOTE:**
 It is possible for themes to ignore the `SCM_CHECK` flag and query specific version control information directly.
 For example, themes that use functions like `git_prompt_vars` skip the `SCM_CHECK` flag to retrieve and display git prompt information.
 If you turned version control checking off and you still see version control information  within your prompt, then functions like `git_prompt_vars` are most likely the reason why.

+### Git repository info in the prompt
+Bash it can show some information about Git repositories in the shell prompt: the current branch, tag or commit you are at, how many commits the local branch is ahead or behind from the remote branch, and if you have changes stashed.

+Additionally, you can view the status of your working copy and get the count of staged, unstaged and untracked files.
+This feature is controlled through the flag `SCM_GIT_SHOW_DETAILS` as follows:

+Set `SCM_GIT_SHOW_DETAILS` to 'true' to **show** the working copy details in your prompt:

+* `export SCM_GIT_SHOW_DETAILS=true`

+Set `SCM_GIT_SHOW_DETAILS` to 'false' (the default value) to **don't show** it:

+* `export SCM_GIT_SHOW_DETAILS=false`

 ## Help out

 I think everyone has their own custom scripts accumulated over time.
 And so, following in the footsteps of oh-my-zsh, bash it is a framework for easily customizing your bash shell.
 Everyone's got a custom toolbox, so let's start making them even better, **as a community!**